Fieldinj/Getty-Confidential/README.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/0/05/Kouros.jpg">

-The sculpture dates from 530 B.C. but is suspected to be a more modern forgery (What Is Forgery? (thoughtco.com)).
+The sculpture dates from 530 B.C. but is suspected to be a more [modern forgery](What Is Forgery? (thoughtco.com)).
 The museum’s online entry describes how the kouros embodies many different ideals from the aristocratic culture of Ancient Greece.
 They define this statue as a representation of youth itself. <q>One such ideal of this period was arete, a combination of moral and physical beauty and nobility.
 Arete was closely connected with kalokagathia, a composite term for beautiful, good, or noble.</q> In the sixth century B.C. these statues epitomised society’s value on youth and male beauty.
 <param ve-entity eid="Q265823" title="arete">
 <param ve-entity eid="Q1414901" title="kalokagathia">
 <param ve-image fit="Cover"
        label="Side view of Getty Kouros"